The Most Opulent Train Journeys to Take Across the Globe

 While the rest of the trains on this list nod to the 20th-century golden age of rail travel, Train Suite Shiki-Shima, operated by East Japan Railway (JR East), goes with a thoroughly contemporary look, with a striking angular façade, observation cars that look as if they belong on a space station, and a minimalist wood-paneled dining car.
 It runs two- to four-day itineraries through eastern Japan.

 10. Maharajas’ Express

-As its name implies, the Maharajas’ Express, operated by treats its guests as if they were royalty—and they’ll certainly feel like royalty with butler service in their resplendent suites.
-The train runs four routes, each of which includes stops throughout the Golden Triangle, that take either four or seven days to complete.
+As the Indian train’s name implies, the Maharajas’ Express treats its guests as if they were royalty—and they’ll certainly feel like it with butler service in their resplendent suites.
+The train runs four routes, each of which includes stops throughout the Golden Triangle and take either four or seven days to complete.
 Excursions to sites like the Taj Mahal are included for every guest.

 11. Belmond Andean Explorer

 The first luxury sleeper train in South America, the Belmond Andean Explorer made its debut in 2017, operating two- and three-day itineraries that connect Cusco, Lake Titicaca, and Arequipa in the Peruvian Andes.
-Beyond the cabin cars, there are two dining cars, a lounge car, a spa car, and an observation car with an outdoor viewing deck, perfect for taking in the views of the mountains.
+Beyond the cabin cars, there are two dining cars, a lounge car, a spa car, and an observation car with an outdoor viewing deck, perfect for taking in the mountain vistas.